 We run B-BBEE compliant programmes on your behalf

 The Wot-if?
 Trust runs a number of programmes that comply with Socio-Economic Development (SED) and Enterprise and Supplier development (ESD) requirements.
-We partner with like-minded organisations who want to invest their funds into programmes and qualifying small enterprises that are compliant with the B-BBEE Codes.
+We partner with like-minded organisations who want to invest in social impact.
+Funds are channeled into programmes and qualifying small enterprises that are compliant with the B-BBEE Codes.
 Sustainable, substantial and meaningful development is what we care about!
+The work we do ensures that you earn maximum points on your BEE scorecard while empowering township entrepreneurs and enabling community development.

 I want to invest in…